Aitia-IIOT/ah5-docs-java-spring/docs/api/blacklist/blacklistDiscovery-generic-mqtt.md

-# discovery IDD
+# blacklistDiscovery IDD
 **generic_mqtt & generic_mqtts**

 ## Overview

-This page describes the generic_mqtt and generic_mqtts service interface of discovery which enables both Application and Core/Support systems to query the blacklist entries in force that apply to them, or check if a system blacklisted.
+This page describes the generic_mqtt and generic_mqtts service interface of blacklistDiscovery which enables both Application and Core/Support systems to query the blacklist entries in force that apply to them, or check if a system is blacklisted.
 Note that a record is in force if it is `ACTIVE` _and_ not expired.
 This service interface is implemented using protocol, encoding as stated in the following tables:

-**GENERIC-MQTT**
+**generic_mqtt**

 Profile type | type | Version
 --- | --- | ---